User Roles

-The User Roles page allows you to manage user access to account settings and repositories within your GitHub organization.
-This page provides comprehensive control over who can access what resources and what level of permissions they have.
+The **User Roles** page allows you to manage user access to account settings and repositories across all your connected platform accounts.
+This page provides full control over who can access what resources and what level of permissions they have.

 Only users with the **Global Admin** role can access the User Roles page and assign roles to other users.